goutamvenkatesh/blackbuck.github.io/index.md

 image:
   feature: Helsinki_Waterfront.jpg
 share: true
-title: Fastah™ - A smartphone internet accelerator for your iPhone.
+title: Fastah™ - A smartphone internet accelerator for your iPhone
-excerpt: Fastah™ - A smartphone internet accelerator for your iPhone.
+excerpt: Fastah™ - A smartphone internet accelerator for your iPhone
 ---

 <div class="tiles">